attineos/atti-components/README.md

 Run `yarn start:styleguidist` to start the styleguidist server, and see the documentation of yours components.

+Run `yarn snapshots` to create automatically all snapshot tests of the components.

+Run `yarn test` to run the tests.

+Run `yarn test -u` to run and update the snapshot tests if the update is validated and expected.

 ## Contribution

 If you want to contribute to `atti-components`, please [see the contributing file](CONTRIBUTING.md).